General Édouard de Colbert-Chabanais

 Arc de Triomphe: COLBERT, E. on the west pillar

-The oldest of three brothers who would rise to become cavalry commanders, Edouard Colbert began his military career by volunteering in 1793 in the 7th Battalion of Paris, known as the Battalion of William Tell.
+The son of a general and the oldest of three brothers who would rise to become cavalry commanders, Pierre David Colbert, known as Édouard, began his military career by volunteering in 1793 in the 7th Battalion of Paris, known as the Battalion of William Tell.
 After serving on the Rhine and then in the Vendée, he was promoted to sous-lieutenant in the 11th Hussars in 1795.
 In January of 1796 General Hoche suspended Colbert for being a royalist and his career came to a stop for a few years.

 In 1798 Colbert was reintegrated into the army and assigned to the Army of the Orient.
 During his time with the expedition to Egypt he was wounded by a shot to the arm, promoted to capitaine in the 3rd Dragoons, and he became an aide-de-camp to General Damas.
 Once back in France, Colbert joined the Mamelukes of the Consular Guard, and then in 1803 he became an aide-de-camp to General Junot.

 When the campaign against the Third Coalition began in 1805, Colbert became an aide-de-camp to Marshal Berthier.
-He served throughout the campaign that year and served at the Battle of Austerlitz where he was wounded by a shot to the thigh.
+He served throughout the campaign that year and he served at the Battle of Austerlitz where he was wounded by a shot to the thigh.
 The next year Colbert was promoted to chef d'escadrons and placed with the 15th Chasseurs à Cheval.
 At the end of 1806 he received another promotion, this time to colonel of the 7th Hussars.
-Before long Colbert led his men into battle at Eylau.
+Before long Colbert led his men into battle at Eylau in February of 1807.
 Continuing to serve in the army during the campaign in June of 1807, he served at the Battle of Heilsberg and the Battle of Friedland.

 Colbert continued to command a brigade for the next few years until March of 1811 when he was named Colonel of the 2nd Lancers of the Imperial Guard, also known as the Red Lancers of the Guard.
 He led them into and out of Russia in 1812 and then during the campaigns in Germany of 1813, distinguishing himself at Battle of Bautzen.
 In October of 1813 Colbert took command of a brigade of dragoons, and then in November he was promoted to général de division.